 The median income in Laurens comes in at $34,517 and the median home value is $85,900 for 2019.

 Newberry is a city in Newberry County, South Carolina, United States, in the Piedmont 43 miles northwest of Columbia.
 The charter was adopted in 1894.
 The population was 10,277 at the 2010 census.
 It is the county seat of Newberry County; at one time it was called Newberry Courthouse.

 The median income in Newberry comes in at $35,645 and the median home value is $88,600 for 2019.

 The city of Union is the county seat of Union County, South Carolina, United States.
 The population was 8,393 at the 2010 census.
-It is the principal city of the Union Micropolitan Statistical Area (population 28,961 according to 2010 Census), an (MSA) which includes all of Union County and which is further included in the greater Greenville-Spartanburg-Anderson, South Carolina Combined Statistical Area (population 1,266,995 according to the 2010 Census).
+It is the principal city of the Union Micropolitan Statistical Area, an which includes all of Union County and which is further included in the greater Greenville-Spartanburg-Anderson, South Carolina Combined Statistical Area.

 The median income in Union comes in at $28,087 and the median home value is $76,500 for 2019.

 There You Have It Mr. Or Mrs. South Carolina Cheapskate

 If you’re looking at the cost of living numbers in South Carolina, this is an accurate list of the most affordable places to live in south carolina for 2019.